-This course is designed to provide the student with information on the essentials of the nature of law and the functions of the judicial system in the business environment.
-An overview of legal characteristics of a sole proprietorship, partnerships and corporations are discussed.
-Prerequisite: None Lecture Hours: 40 Lab Hours: 0 Other Hours: 0
+This course provides students with essential information specific to the nature of law and the functions of the judicial system within a business environment.
+Students will examine and review the legal characteristics of sole proprietorships, partnerships, and corporations.
+Prerequisite: None.
+Lecture Hours: 40 Lab Hours: 0